zengbing15/lumos_doc/docs/package/base.md

 ---
 id: base
-title: Common Types and Utilities
+title: Base
 ---
-The common types and utilities for CKB data structures covering cells, scripts, transactions and blocks are included in the `@ckb-lumos/base` package.
+The base component includes the common types and utilities for CKB data structures in the `@ckb-lumos/base` package that covering cells, scripts, transactions and blocks.

 ## Examples